runningcode/tagger/README.md

 # Tagger

-This project makes it easier to tag builds from Gradle plugins without needing to check if the Gradle Enterprise plugin is applied.
+This project makes it easier for plugin authors and build authors to tag builds without needing to check if the Gradle Enterprise plugin is applied.

 To tag a build:
 ```groovy